Alameda Science and Technology Institute: State and district requirements

 Alameda Science and Technology has defined an "ASTI Course of Study" that aligns Alameda Unified School District and State of California graduation requirements with the requirements of the College of Alameda required for transfer to four-year universities.
 ASTI emphasizes a freshman and sophomore core curriculum that supports student preparation for college preparation through enrollment in courses that concentrate on transfer of skills in reading, writing, speaking and critical thinking.
 ASTI ensures all students are involved in challenging learning experiences through its deliberate focus on rigorous and accelerated instruction in a well-defined academic course of study.
 The ASTI curriculum explicitly provides for reinforcement of literacy in areas that are crucial to college success.
 Through its concentration on writing and speaking, ASTI prepares its students with the skills necessary to promote college-level language production and content presentation.
 Students are involved in a strand of interdisciplinary projects that align disparate subject areas: in this manner, ASTI teachers scaffold and structure student learning experiences to consciously aim at individual assignments and group projects of increasing difficulty and progressing complexity.

-Teaching methods

-ASTI teachers use a variety of strategies and resources to actively engage students and emphasize higher-order thinking skills.
-Emphasis is placed upon productive class discussions, use of textual evidence, application of scientific method, error analysis and group projects.
-Teachers use collaboration time to identify individual student learning strengths and challenges.
-Early on, ASTI made a commitment to embed computer technology and media literacy into its curriculum and instruction.
-In 2007 ASTI finalized its dream of building a dedicated state-of-the-art technology lab as well as a science lab to match its theme-based emphases on science and technology; in 2013 the school acquired a ChromeCart funded by the district, which allows students to work online in any classroom.

 Awards and recognition

-In 2017, ASTI was awarded with a California Gold Ribbon of Excellence, as well as earning a California Green Ribbon at the silver recognition level.

 In 2016, ASTI was awarded its second consecutive six-year accreditation term from the Western Association of Schools and Colleges.
-This is the longest term any school can be awarded by the association.

 In September 2015, ASTI was announced as one of 335 schools nationwide to receive prestigious National Blue Ribbon School recognition.